 Did you know that 73% of customers trust the information they see on a business’ website over other sources?
 It sounds crazy, but it’s true.
 This is especially the case if you have a professional-looking and authoritative website that immediately builds trust with the visitors.

-What’s more, 42% of consumers usually leave when a website functions poorly.
-So you’re only going to benefit from your website if it’s built to convert.
+Moreover, 42% of consumers usually leave when a website functions poorly.
+So you’ll only benefit from your website if it’s built to convert.

 A well-built website holds the attention of visitors and persuades them to stay.
 Building a solid website is the first step in generating more leads.

 Here are the key elements your website must have to knock competitors out of the park:

 Around 88.5% of web designers say visitors typically leave when a website loads slowly.
 You don’t want your website to be sluggish and confusing to navigate.
 You want to make the customer journey as smooth as possible, from checking your services and pricing to getting in touch with your company.

 User experience means deeply understanding your target audience – what they need and value and what they’re looking for.
 Your website is an opportunity for your potential customers to experience what your HVAC company offers.

 Create fresh and engaging content with the following factors in mind:

 - It should look inviting.
 This means having a professional design with the right balance of colors, consistent elements, and a conversion-focused user experience.

 - It should establish your company as an authority.
 This means having well-written copy, badges, and accolades.